toji/webxr-scene-optimization/README.md

 And of course, once the meshes are sharing a material they're good candiates for merging!

+Also, while on my merge-a-palooza I also noticed that there were a couple of textures that shipped with the model that happened to be identical.
+Browsing through the materials in Blender, I found that they were being used in effectively identical materials (same roughness, blending behavior, etc.) but happened to be applied to different meshes.
+For example: The little Golem on one end of the island shared an identical material with some tree stumps, but both materials were using a different copy of the same texture.
+This is a little weird, and I don't expect it to be a common problem that you'd see in most meshes.
+It's probably just a side effect of how the mesh was authored and exported/imported.
+In any case, I was able to set both sets of meshes to use a single material, which then let me merge them.

-In the end I didn't get too much of a mesh reduction out of these two techniques, but that's mostly because we'd already done most of the agressive mesh reduction in the original merge pass.
+In the end I didn't get nearly as much of a mesh reduction out of these two techniques, but that's mostly because we'd already done most of the agressive mesh reduction in the original merge pass.
 Still, every reduction helps when you're talking about mobile hardware.

 ```
-Mesh Count:  53 -> 45
+Mesh Count:  53 -> 34
 ```

 ## Backface culling